 This body of best practice covers both the scientific and procedural aspects of EFSA’s scientific assessment workflow.
 They define the scientific rationale for evaluations and important scientific considerations such as data needs and formats, study design requirements and reporting standards.

-- Guidance of the Scientific Committee/EFSA – cross-cutting guidance on broad assessment principles (e.g. uncertainty analysis, statistical reporting, structure of outputs) that apply to all or most of EFSA’s scientific areas.
+- Cross-cutting guidance – guidance of the Scientific Committee/EFSA on broad assessment principles (e.g. uncertainty analysis, statistical reporting, structure of outputs) that apply to all or most of EFSA’s scientific areas.

-- Scientific reports – produced by EFSA scientific staff and peer-reviewed by independent experts, these can include methodological approaches and procedures, “state-of-the-science” reviews of international assessment best practices, as well as reviews of new and developing assessment tools.
+- Other assessment methodologies – produced by EFSA scientific staff and peer-reviewed by independent experts, these can include methodological approaches and procedures, “state-of-the-science” reviews of international assessment best practices, as well as reviews of new and developing assessment tools.

 We continually seek to build on these practices and develop further guidance, recommendations and processes to keep pace with international scientific developments and regulatory science needs.

-- Draft Guidance on Weight of Evidence in scientific assessment
+- Guidance on the assessment of the biological relevance of data in scientific assessments